Cedar Key, Florida

 Cedar Key is a city in Levy County, Florida, United States.
-The population was 702 at the 2010 census.
+As of the 2020 census, its population was 687, down from 702 at the 2010 census.
+It is part of the Gainesville, Florida Metropolitan Statistical Area.
 The Cedar Keys are a cluster of islands near the mainland.
-Most of the developed area of the city has been on Way Key since the end of the 19th century.
+Most of the developed area for the City of Cedar Key has been on Way Key since the end of the 19th century.
 The Cedar Keys are named for the eastern red cedar Juniperus virginiana, once abundant in the area.

+The city was impacted by Hurricane Helene on September 26, 2024, which caused a 10-foot storm surge that broke the record set during Hurricane Idalia in August 2023.

 History

 Early

-While evidence suggests human occupation as far back as 500 BC, the first maps of the area date to 1542, when it was labeled "Las Islas Sabines" by a Spanish cartographer.
+While evidence suggests human occupation as far back as 500 BC, the first maps of the area date to 1542, when a cartographer from Spain labeled it "Las Islas Sabines" (which means "The Cedar Islands" in Spanish).
 An archaeological dig at Shell Mound, 9 mi north of Cedar Key, found artifacts dating back to 500 BC in the top 10 ft of the 28 ft mound.
 The only ancient burial found in Cedar Key was a 2,000-year-old skeleton found in 1999.
-Arrow heads and spear points dating from the Paleo period (12,000 years old) were collected by Cedar Key historian St. Clair Whitman and are displayed at the Cedar Key Museum State Park.
+Arrow heads and spear points dating from the Paleo period (12,000 years old) were collected by Cedar Key historian St. Clair Whitman, and are displayed at the Cedar Key Museum State Park.

 Followers of William Augustus Bowles, self-declared "Director General of the State of Muskogee", built a watchtower in the vicinity of Cedar Key in 1801.
 The tower was destroyed by a Spanish force in 1802.
 In the period leading up to the First Seminole War, the British subjects Alexander Arbuthnot and Robert Ambrister used the Cedar Keys to deliver supplies to the Seminoles.
 The Cedar Keys may have been a refuge for escaped slaves in the early 1820s, and an entry point for the illegal slave trade later that decade.